Book Book Your Stay

 3. Alpine Pond Loop Trail

-Alpine Pond gives you the best short Cedar Breaks hiking option if you want more variety than a paved path.
+If you want Cedar Breaks scenery without making the whole day about mileage, Alpine Pond is one of our favorite answers.
 The National Park Service says you can do a one mile or two mile version.
 The lower trail has amphitheater views and leads to Alpine Pond, while the upper trail crosses meadows, spruce-fir-aspen forest, and old volcanic deposits.

 More info: Cedar Breaks trail details from the National Park Service